 Visiting Graduate Students

 Visiting Graduate Students are graduate students at another recognized institution who come to Memorial University to conduct research under the supervision of a Memorial University faculty member.
-To become eligible to register, a Visiting Graduate Student must submit an Application for admission form accompanied by: 1) a letter from their home institution verifying graduate student status, and 2) a letter from the host faculty member confirming the duration of the visit.
+To become eligible to register, a Visiting Graduate Student must submit an Visiting Research Student Application for Admission accompanied by: 1) a letter from their home institution verifying graduate student status, and 2) a letter from the host faculty member confirming the duration of the visit.
 The appropriate academic unit at Memorial will send all three documents along with a completed Program of Study form to the School of Graduate Studies.
 The student will then be admitted to the School of Graduate Studies to a "non-degree" program.
 All Visiting Graduate Students are required to register for GRAD 9900 through a Course Change form upon arrival, and for every semester they are at Memorial.

 In order to comply with Canada’s immigration regulations, please contact your nearest Canadian visa office to determine the required permits and/or visas which must be obtained at Memorial University.
 For further information, please visit the IRCC website.